Renormalized pseudoentropy in dS/CFT: Pseudoentropy from conformal renormalization: six-dimensional case

 We consider a four-ball entangling region of unit radius and introduce infinitesimal deformations in the angular direction $\theta_{1}$.
 We denote the resulting region by $\mathbb B^{4}_{\epsilon}$ and parametrize the deformation as

 where $a_{\ell}$ controls the amplitude of the deformation.
-This choice corresponds to a restricted class of deformations considered in Ref.~\cite{Anastasiou:2025rvz}.
-The embedding of the corresponding RT surface---$\tE=\tE(\tau,\Omega_{3})$ for the timelike segment and $\tE=\tE(\tauE,\Omega_{3})$ for the spacelike segment---is given by
+This choice corresponds to a restricted class of deformations considered in Refs.~\cite{Mezei:2014zla,Anastasiou:2025rvz}.\footnote{We restrict to this class of deformations for convenience.
+In arbitrary dimensions, the pseudoentropy for a deformed subregion depends only on the magnitude angular integer $\ell$ ~\cite{Anastasiou:2025rvz}.
+More generally, for $(d-2)$-dimensional spherical harmonics $Y_{\ell,\mathbf m}(\Omega_{d-2})$, the result is independent of the orientation angular numbers $\mathbf m$ due to rotational symmetry.
+Therefore, this restricted class suffices to determine the general result, as in the case of entanglement entropy in AdS ~\cite{Mezei:2014zla}.} The embedding of the corresponding RT surface---$\tE=\tE(\tau,\Omega_{3})$ for the timelike segment and $\tE=\tE(\tauE,\Omega_{3})$ for the spacelike segment---is given by

 The functions $\Tau_{\ell}(\tau)$ and $\TauEl(\tauE)$ satisfy second-order differential equations derived from extremality, subject to the appropriate boundary and junction conditions given previously in Eqs.~\eqref{eq:bdycond} and \eqref{eq:juncon}.
 For $d=5$, the timelike solution reads